English Literature

 Entry requirements:

-You must have achieved at least a grade 6 in English Literature at GCSE.
+You must achieve grade 6 in GCSE English Literature.

 Methods of study: